 How is email marketing different from drip campaigns?

-When should you use a drip campaign?
+When should you use drip campaign automation and drip campaign software?

-You can’t take every user by the hand through their buyer’s journey, but drip email campaigns can do that difficult task for you.
-You can use welcome, onboarding or abandoned cart autoresponder sequences to nurture your leads and prepare them to become paying customers.
+You can't take every user by the hand through their buyer's journey, but drip email campaigns can do that difficult task for you.
+You can use welcome, onboarding, or abandoned cart autoresponder sequences to nurture your leads and prepare them to become paying customers.

-You designed compelling newsletters, offered flash sales, and tempted your user to click the “add to cart” button.
+You designed compelling newsletters, offered flash sales, and tempted your user to click the "add to cart" button.
 But then, the user leaves empty-handed.
-Shopping cart abandonment can be a plague for an eshop.
-But with a drip campaign to recover abandoned carts, you can re-engage those customers and drive them back to complete the purchase.
+Shopping cart abandonment can be a plague for an e-shop.
+But with a drip campaign to recover abandoned carts, you can reengage those customers and drive them back to complete the purchase.

 Whether your user renewed their membership or the subscription is about to end, you can leverage drip campaigns to captivate subscribers.
-For automatic renewals, you might want to use an autoresponder that sends users a notification that their account is about to be charged.
+For automatic renewals, you might use an autoresponder that sends users a notification that their account is about to be charged.

-However, you need to test the effectiveness of this because in some cases it might result in people canceling their account before their subscription is extended.
+However, you need to test the effectiveness of this because, in some cases, it might result in people canceling their account before their subscription is extended.

 Putting together a drip campaign to deliver a multi-part online course is a way to repackage old content or promote new content, and it helps you attract more targeted subscribers.
-Plus, once the user receives the last email they know your product and are ready to move deeper into your funnel.
+Plus, once the user receives the last email, they know your product and are ready to move deeper into your funnel.

 Who runs drip email campaigns?